 So, the question is what are they looking for online and where?

-Side note: Why do physicians use the internet for?
+Side note: What do physicians use the internet for?

 Between 2013 and 2016 under the 40s EU HCP spent more of their time online – an average of around 70 minutes per day (Veeva).
 Some of it relates to performing specific tasks related to work, such as email reading.